 Dr. Doni, author of The Stress Remedy, explains how, when your nervous system is imbalanced, you won’t sleep well.
 She explains how to return to balance and sleep.

+We started off this series by discussing 12 possible causes of insomnia.
 So far, over the course of this sleep series, we’ve looked at a number of causes of poor sleep and insomnia.
 We’ve seen how food sensitivities, leaky gut, weight gain, and eating high carb/high sugar foods are all common causes of inflammation and how inflammation can cause any number of health issues, including insomnia and sleep issues.